w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

     The Polkadot Developer Signer is an account manager meant for power users and developers.
 There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md) and check how to create a Polkadot account with them in the section above.

-No matter the [type](../learn-account-advanced.md) of your account, we recommend that you add your accounts through a browser extension, as it has many advantages:
+No matter the [type](../learn-account-advanced.md) of your account, add your accounts through a browser extension, as it has many advantages:

   * It provides better security than using the Web UI directly.
   * Your browser won't "forget" your accounts if its cookies are cleared.